Find Nice Country Walks Near London for a Day Out

 Egham to Runneymede Circular Walk in Windsor

-The meadows at Runnymede have a long running history dating all the way back to the sealing of Magna Carta.
-This circular walk takes you around Runnymede nature reserve – through ancient woodlands, wetlands and bright wild-flower meadows.
-Langham Pond and the ancient woodlands are considered a Site of Special Scientific Interest due to the many endangered species and since it is a place of historical significance.
+The meadows at Runnymede have a long-running history dating back to the sealing of the Magna Carta.
+This circular walk takes you around the Runnymede nature reserve – through ancient woodlands, wetlands, and bright wildflower meadows.
+Langham Pond and the ancient forests are considered a Site of Special Scientific Interest due to the many endangered species and since it is a place of historical significance.

 Best for: Discovering history and rare wildlife

 Route details: Egham to Runneymede Walk (National Trust)

 Getting There: You can get a train from London Waterloo to Egham station (journey time varies from 37 to 57 minutes).
 On the way home, you can get the train from Egham station to London Waterloo (journey time 41 to 49 minutes).
 If you are driving, there are pay and display car parks in Egham town center, or you can park at the National Trust Runnymede’s car park and start the walk at a different point.

 Where to take a break: Golden Cafe (20 High Street, Egham)

 For a short break in Windsor: Check out affordable package deals here

 Best for Woodland and meadows

 Route details: Petts Wood Walk (pdf) (from the Borough of Bromley)

 Start & finish: Tent Peg Lane Car Park